rickosborne/cascades/md/21-3-3-the-rear-guard.md

 I don't want to think about it, but a vision of the businesswoman, the man, and his son screaming and flailing threatens to take over my thoughts.

+To distract myself, I try to work out a computer program to do the Newtonian physics calculation for such a descent, given inputs of altitude and drag.
+It's morbid, but the intellectual exercise helps wall off the raw imagery of my imagination.

 Between beverage service and lights-out I pulled the manifest ruse again and filled in a new half-dozen names.
 This time I focused on the six people on the port size of rows 26 and 27, seats A through C.
 I thought it would help me connect with the people in row 27.